-- 6.6.3.2 Operational requirements. - 6.6.3.2.1 Emergency release operation must be possible from the bridge and from the winch control station on deck.
-The winch control station on deck is to be in a safe location.
-A position in close proximity to the winch is not regarded as "safe location", unless it is documented that the position is at least protected against towline break or winch failure. - 6.6.3.2.2 The emergency release control shall be located in close proximity to the an emergency stop button for winch operation, if provided, and both should shall be clearly identifiable, clearly visible, easily accessible and positioned to allow safe operability.
+- 6.6.3.2 Operational requirements. - 6.6.3.2.1 Emergency release operation shall be possible from the bridge and from the winch control station on deck.
+The winch control station on deck shall be in a safe location. - 6.6.3.2.2 The emergency release control shall be located in close proximity to the emergency stop button for winch operation and both shall be clearly identifiable, clearly visible, easily accessible and positioned to allow safe operability. - 6.6.3.2.3 The emergency release function is to take priority over any emergency stop function.
+Activation of the winch emergency stop from any location is not to inhibit operation of the emergency release system from any location.

-- 6.6.3.2.3 The emergency release function is to take priority over any emergency stop function.
-Activation of the winch emergency stop from any location is not to inhibit operation of the emergency release system from any location. - 6.6.3.2.4 Emergency release system control buttons are to require positive action to cancel, the positive action may be made at a different control position from the one where the emergency release was activated.
+- 6.6.3.2.4 Emergency release system control buttons are to require positive action to cancel, the positive action may be made at a different control position from the one where the emergency release was activated.
 It shall always be possible to cancel the emergency release from the bridge regardless of the activation location and without manual intervention on the working deck. - 6.6.3.2.5 Controls for emergency use shall be protected against accidental use. - 6.6.3.2.6 Indications shall be provided on the bridge for all power supply and/or pressure levels related to the normal operation of the emergency release system.
-Alarms shall activate automatically if any level falls outside of the limits within which the emergency release system is fully operational. - 6.6.3.2.7 Wherever practicable, control of the emergency release system is to be provided by a hard-wired system, fully independent of programmable electronic systems. - 6.6.3.2.8 Computer based systems that operate or may affect the control of emergency release systems shall meet the requirements for Category III programmable electronic systems of Section 7, Part XV "Automation". - 6.6.3.2.9 Components critical for the safe operation of the emergency release system shall be identified by the manufacturer. - 6.6.4 Test requirements.
+Alarms shall activate automatically if any level falls outside of the limits within which the emergency release system is fully operational. - 6.6.3.2.7 Wherever practicable, control of the emergency release system is to be provided by a hard-wired system, fully independent of programmable electronic systems. - 6.6.3.2.8 Computer based systems that operate or may affect the control of emergency release systems shall meet the requirements for Category III programmable electronic systems of Section 7, Part XV "Automation". - 6.6.3.2.9 Components critical for the safe operation of the emergency release system shall be identified by the manufacturer. - 6.6.3.2.10 The method for annual survey of the winch shall be documented. - 6.6.3.2.11 Where necessary for conducting the annual survey of the winch, adequately sized strong points shall be provided on deck. - 6.6.4 Test requirements.
 General. - 6.6.4.1 For each emergency release system or type thereof, the performance requirements of 6.6.3.1 shall be verified either at the manufacturer's works or as part of the commissioning of the towing winch when it is installed on board.
-Where verification solely through testing is impracticable (e.g. due to health and safety), testing may be combined within section, analysis or demonstration in agreement with the Register. - 6.6.4.2 The performance capabilities, and as well as instructions for operating on, of the emergency release system shall be documented by the manufacturer and made available on board the ship on which the winch has been installed. - 6.6.4.3 Instructions for surveys of the emergency release system are to be documented by the manufacturer, agreed by the Register and made available on board the ship on which the winch has been installed. - 6.6.4.4 Where necessary for conducting the annual and special surveys of the winch, adequately sized strong points are to be provided on deck. - 6.6.4.5 Considering 6.6.4.1 emergency release system shall be surveyed at the Manufacturer's for compliance of the approved documentation during shipboard commissioning trials to the satisfaction of the surveyor with 5.10.5 of Part IV "Technical supervision during manufacture of products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials.
+Where verification solely through testing is impracticable (e.g. due to health and safety), testing may be combined within section, analysis or demonstration in agreement with the Register. - 6.6.4.2 The performance capabilities and operating instructions of the emergency release system shall be documented and made available on board the ship on which the winch has been installed. - 6.6.4.3 Considering 6.6.4.1 emergency release system shall be surveyed at the Manufacturer's for compliance of the approved documentation during shipboard commissioning trials to the satisfaction of the surveyor with 5.10.5 of Part IV "Technical supervision during manufacture of products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials.
 Mooring trials shall be conducted in compliance with 3.3.4.3.7 of the Guidelines on Technical Supervision of Ships Under Construction.